Szzzzzzzzzzzz/Sprinters/README.md

 ## Update Record
 ### Ver 1.09 Lteration 1
 3/9/2020
+Change the background color of text in the video of homepage;
+Change the layout of About MHR page;
 Change the UI design of Setup Account page.
 ### Ver 1.08  Lteration 1
 1/9/2020